Works Register Home Log In Authors

 Such is the blessing of relinquishing the quest for temporary happiness.

-May the blessings be interpreted and digested!
+May the blessings be interpreted and assimilated!

 Disregard for peace gives rise to clinging to joy.
 Clinging to joy gives rise to desire.
 Desire gives rise to sadness.
 Sadness gives rise to fear.
 Fear gives rise to anger.
 Anger gives rise to pride of sin.

 In more detail, it looks like this: attachment to pleasant, joyful experiences gives rise to a desire for them to be present permanently.
 Sadness arises from this desire, because what is pleasant is impermanent.
 Because of sadness, beings begin to only see the bad and danger in everything, and fear arises.
 Fear fetters and frightens.
-Because of confrontation with fetterment and threat, anger seethes in the beings.
-Anger — is a sin.
+Because of confrontation with fetterment and danger, anger seethes in the beings.
+Anger is a sin.
 Because of vented anger, beings feel flawed, and to restore a sense of their own integrity, they cultivate pride.
-Therefore pride — is the justification of our own vices.
+Therefore, pride is the justification of our own vices.
 Pride offers a false ground for self-admiration and brings back euphoria.
 So this vicious cycle closes.

-Now — on intuition which allows us to get out of the vicious cycle of the darkened states of the mind.
+Now — on intuition which allows us to get out of the vicious cycle of the obscuring states of the mind.
 Vexations arise because of ignorance, forgetting our nature and falling down the pit of identification with a body and name.

 In this pit, beings experience, primarily, frustration.
 Know that this frustration is nothing other than the fiber of a life-saving rope lowered down to you into the pit.
 You can get out on this rope.